Received signal strength indicator

-In telecommunications, received signal strength indicator (RSSI) is a measurement of the power present in a received radio signal.
+In telecommunications, received signal strength indicator or received signal strength indication (RSSI) is a measurement of the power present in a received radio signal.

 RSSI is usually invisible to a user of a receiving device.
 However, because signal strength can vary greatly and affect functionality in wireless networking, IEEE 802.11 devices often make the measurement available to users.

 RSSI is often derived in the intermediate frequency (IF) stage before the IF amplifier.
 In zero-IF systems, it is derived in the baseband signal chain, before the baseband amplifier.
 RSSI output is often a DC analog level.
 It can also be sampled by an internal analog-to-digital converter (ADC) and the resulting values made available directly or via peripheral or internal processor bus.